 In the Food and Drug Administration Safety and Improvement Act, or FDASIA, Congress encouraged the FDA to utilize innovative and flexible approaches to the assessment of products under accelerated approval.
 The law required the FDA to issue related draft guidance within a year after the law's enactment and also promulgate confirming regulatory changes.
-The FDA published a final guidance on May 30, 2014, entitled "Expedited Programs for Serious Conditions-Drugs and Biologics."
+The FDA published a final guidance on May 30, 2014, entitled "Expedited Programs for Serious Conditions- Drugs and Biologics."
 One of the expedited programs added by FDASIA is that for Breakthrough Therapy.
 A Breakthrough Therapy designation is designed to expedite the development and review of drugs that are intended to treat a serious condition where preliminary clinical evidence indicates that the drug may demonstrate substantial improvement over available therapy on a clinically significant endpoint(s).
 A sponsor may request Breakthrough Therapy designation at the time that the IND is submitted, or no later than at the end-of-Phase II meeting.
-The FDA will respond to a Breakthrough Therapy designation request within sixty days of receipt of the request.
-A drug that receives Breakthrough Therapy designation is eligible for all fast track designation features, intensive guidance on an efficient drug development program, beginning as early as Phase I and commitment from the FDA involving senior managers.
+The FDA will respond to a Breakthrough Therapy designation is eligible for all fast track designation features, intensive guidance on an efficient drug development program, beginning as early as Phase I and commitment from the FDA involving senior managers.
 FDA has already granted this designation to at least 60 new drugs and seven to date have received approval.